Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 “So about 12 inches – could you make it longer, or add volume some other way without a lot of trouble?

 ‘ “I have to COMPLETELY drain the tank to get the pump to start again.” ‘ Hmm.
-Are you sure it won’t start with say 20-30 psi in tank?
+Are you sure it won’t start with say 20-30 psi in the tank?

 And finally, have or can you check the voltage at or near the motor when it’s off, running, and trying to restart?
 You should probably verify the voltage before anything else.”

-“That should be fine, if you have the pulley and power for it.
+“That should be fine if you have the pulley and power for it.
 Sounds efficient, if that’s at 220.
 Troy may have other knowledge…”

-“Zain what is your start up amp draw first of all then we need the amp draw when it shuts down?
-If the amps are higher than rated in the motor then your motor isn’t big enough to pull your pump on start up.
+“Zain what is your start-up amp draw first of all then we need the amp draw when it shuts down?
+If the amps are higher than rated in the motor then your motor isn’t big enough to pull your pump on startup.

 The weg 5hp motor with 1750rpm will pull your pump, you will need a 30amp breaker which is required for a 5hp motor.